Top

 LDS-Icons_Research.png

 On February 27, 2014, in the online publication of Genetics in Medicine, Loeys-Dietz syndrome: a primer for diagnosis and medical management was published and authored by Gretchen MacCarrick and members of the LDSF Medical Advisory Council.
+This review of literature and expert opinion aims to provide medical guidelines for care of individuals with Loeys–Dietz syndrome.

 New guidelines for the diagnosis and management of aortic disease were published on November 2, 2022 in the Journal of the American College of Cardiology and Circulation.
 These guidelines, which were created by a team of medical experts on behalf of the American College of Cardiology and American Heart Association, provide recommendations on the diagnosis, evaluation, medical therapy, endovascular and surgical intervention, and long-term surveillance of people with aortic disease based on evidence available in the literature and, in some instances, based on expert consensus opinions.
 They include specific recommendations for those with syndromic and non-syndromic genetic aortic conditions as well as other types of acute aortic syndromes.
 They also emphasize the role of shared decision-making.